adripanico/ts-gulp-testing/README.md

     npm init
     npm install express --save

-As we can read on [Gulp's *Getting started* documentation][4], we need to install Gulp in our project devDependencies:
+As we can read on [Gulp's *Getting started* documentation][4], we need to install Gulp in our project devDependencies, along with some other dependencies:

-    npm install gulp gulp-typescript gulp-nodemon --save-dev
+    npm install gulp run-sequence gulp-typescript gulp-sourcemaps gulp-sourcemaps gulp-uglify gulp-nodemon browser-sync --save-dev

-, and for automatically browser refreshing and other features:

-    npm install browser-sync run-sequence --save-dev

-Starting TypeScript Definition manager for DefinitelyTyped:

-    tsd init

 ## Gulp -> the watchdog

     gulp

+*For the provided example, if you run gulp with browser at '/' and you modify index.html, the browser will be autorefreshed.
+Autorefreshing only works with html pages, not for JSON responses, for instance.
+That is because [how BrowserSync works][5].*

 Enjoy!